-- Gross Value Added: Estimation of the gross value of various domestic economic activities.
+- Gross Value Added: An estimation of the gross value of various domestic economic activities.

-- Intermediate Consumption: Determination of the cost of materials, supplies, and labor used to create goods and services.
+- Intermediate Consumption: The cost of materials, supplies, and labor used to create goods and services.

-- Value of Output: Deduction of the intermediate consumption from the gross value, which gives you the GDP.
-This is how you determine GDP via the production method.
+- Value of Output: A calculation of the intermediate consumption subtracted from the gross value, which gives you the GDP value via the production method.

 Weakness of the Production Method

-If you do sell your baked goods, that could be considered part of the underground economy.
-For example, if you pay a person cash under the table to fix your car, it does not count toward GDP, although a service has been rendered.
+This method fails to factor in the product of the underground economy.
+For example, if you pay a friend cash “under the table” to fix your car, it does not count toward GDP, even though a service has been rendered.

 2. Income Approach

-Many economists dislike the production method as a means to measure GDP as it does not include income.
-Rather, they believe that the money each family brings home is a better way to evaluate the economic strength of the country.
+Many economists dislike the production method as a means to measure GDP because it does not include income.
+Rather, these economists believe the money each family brings home is a better way to evaluate the economic strength of the country.
 Therefore, the income approach measures the annual incomes of all individuals in a country.